CodeMaster7000/Summer-Cocktail/README.md

 # Summer Cocktail

-A colourful HTML and SCSS animated cocktail, celebrating the arrival of meteorological summer in the Northern hemisphere.
+A colourful HTML and SCSS animated cocktail, celebrating the arrival of meteorological summer in the Northern Hemisphere.

 To view the animation, simply download `src` and run in your terminal.
 Enjoy!